Series/Portfolio: Noa Noa (Fragrance)

 Accession Number: 36.6.5

-In this print, Gauguin reimagines the biblical story of the Fall.
-Eve is now a native Tahitian woman, the Garden of Eden a lush tropical paradise, the devilish serpent a fantastical winged lizard, and the apple from the Tree of Knowledge an exotic flower from a peacocklike plant.
+In this print Gauguin reimagines the Biblical story of the Fall.
+Eve is now a native Tahitian woman, the Garden of Eden a lush tropical paradise, the devilish serpent a fantastical winged lizard, and the apple from the Tree of Knowledge an exotic flower from a peacock-like plant.
 The right-hand border of the print is patterned much like the carved house-posts that Gauguin encountered in Tahiti.
-Adding to the cultural mix, Gauguin based Eve's statuesque figure on photographs of a sculpted frieze from a Javanese Buddhist temple.
-The composition derives from an earlier painting by the artist (1892; Ohara Museum of Art, Kurashiki, Japan), which he further reworked in a series of drawings and monotypes.
+Adding to the cultural mix, Gauguin based Eve's statuesque figure on photographs of sculpted frieze from a Javanese Buddhist temple.
+The composition derives from an earlier painting by the artist (1892; Ohara Museum of Art, Kurashiki, Japan) which he further reworked in a series of drawings and monotypes.